NERSC/sc22-dl-tutorial/README_summit.md

 * login to `jupyter.olcf.ornl.gov` from your browsher with the olcf credentials
 * from `jupyter.olcf.ornl.gov` open the file `start_tensorboard_summit.ipynb` that you can find after you clone the repo at `$WORLDWORK/trn001/$USER/sc22-dl-tutorial`

-## Single GPU performance profiling and optimization
+## Single GPU performance profiling and optimization [(Look Perlmutter section for more details)](https://github.com/tsaris/sc22-dl-tutorial/blob/main/README.md#single-gpu-performance-profiling-and-optimization)</sup></sub>

-This is the performance of the baseline script with `Nsamples: 512` and `Nsamples_val: 64`
+This is the performance of the baseline script with `Nsamples: 512` and `Nsamples_val: 64` with batch size of 32 on 16GB V100 card.

 ```
 2022-11-07 15:13:32,641 - root - INFO - Time taken for epoch 1 is 191.95538854599 sec, avg 2.6672864141937414 samples/sec